 The goal of periodontal treatment is ZERO areas of bleeding.
 This is very very important.
 If your gums do not bleed bacteria cannot get into your blood stream.
 Inflammation is the killer of gums and many other systems in your body.

 Preventing Gum Disease

-The best way to prevent gum disease is effective daily brushing and flossing as well as regular professional examinations and cleanings.
+The best way to help prevent gum disease is effective daily brushing and flossing as well as regular professional examinations and cleanings.
+Additionally altering any risk factors will be helpful such as smoking cessation, improve glycemic control (for diabetics).
 Unfortunately, even with the most diligent home dental care, people still can develop some form of periodontal disease.
 Once this disease starts, professional intervention is necessary to prevent its progress.